Milkweed Seed Germination

 Common milkweed being grown in Suzanne’s “Monarch Waystation” meadow.

 • Step 6: Harden off your plants and plant them in large pots, or directly into your garden or wildflower meadow, after all danger of frost has passed.
+Don’t wait too long to put them in the ground for the reasons noted above.

 A newly hatched male Monarch butterfly.